KvitnucaZahradka/parsley/_posts/2016-09-28-welcome-to-jekyll.markdown

 3. Extend the algorithm for other media (other than arXiv)
 4. Introduce the online learning, with proper implementation of exploration vs. exploitation
 5. Personalised version
-6. Use the algorithm as trendsetting-ness estimator for authors
+6. Use the algorithm as trendsetting-nes estimator for authors

 [here]: https://glacial-basin-33701.herokuapp.com/about